novasamatech/parity-signer/docs/wiki/Test.md

 ### Test Signing

-For a super quick test and to avoid the hurdle of creating an account, sending funds to it and finally create a transaction as described in the [tutorial using Parity Fether](https://wiki.parity.io/Parity-Signer-Mobile-App-Fether-tutorial) or the [tutorial using MyCrypto](https://wiki.parity.io/Parity-Signer-Mobile-App-MyCrypto-tutorial), you can use a pre-funded account on Kovan Network and the following workflow.
+For a super quick test and to avoid the hurdle of creating an account, sending funds to it and finally create a transaction as described in the [tutorial using MyCrypto](./docs/tutorials/MyCrypto-tutorial.md), you can use a pre-funded account on Kovan Network and the following workflow.
 To get access to this account, you need to:

 - Recover an account
 - Select `Kovan` network and choose a name